coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 -----------

-When entering proof mode through commands such as :cmd:`Goal` and :cmd:`Proof`, Coq picks by default the |Ltac| mode.
-Nonetheless, there exist other proof modes shipped in the standard Coq installation, and furthermore some plugins define their own proof modes.
+When entering proof mode through commands such as :cmd:`Goal` and :cmd:`Proof`, Rocq picks by default the |Ltac| mode.
+Nonetheless, there exist other proof modes shipped in the standard Rocq installation, and furthermore some plugins define their own proof modes.
 The default proof mode used when opening a proof can be changed using the following option.